CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

 ### Equitable use

-**Definition:** Useful and marketable to people with diverse abilities
+Useful and marketable to people with diverse abilities

+**Relevant features:**

+- Ability to skip setup questions (email, phone number)
+  - Preserves option for user privacy
+  - Does not discriminate against users based on access to resources
+-

+**Future Implementation:**

 ### Flexibility in use

-**Definition:** Accommodates a wide range of individual preferences and abilities
+Accommodates a wide range of individual preferences and abilities

+**Relevant features:**

+-

+**Future Implementation:**

 ### Simple and intuitive use

-**Definition:** Is easy to understand, regardless of experience, knowledge, language skills, or current concentration level
+Is easy to understand, regardless of experience, knowledge, language skills, or current concentration level

 **Relevant features:**

--
+- Multiple ways to complete actions
+  - Swipe or tap to return to previous page
+- Different colour theme for setup and normal application use
+  - Light colour theme for setup, dark colour theme for homepage
+  - Visual distinction between different stages of the app setup and usage

+**Future Implementation:**

 ### Perceptible information

-**Definition:** Communicates necessary information effectively to the user, regardless of ambient conditions or user's sensory abilities
+Communicates necessary information effectively to the user, regardless of ambient conditions or user's sensory abilities

+**Relevant features:**

+- Colour theme follows guidelines for visual contrast between features
+- Dark colour theme in main usage screen with high text contrast reduces eye strain

+**Future Implementation:**

 ### Tolerance for error

-**Definition:** Minimizes hazards and adverse consequences of accidental or unintended actions
+Minimizes hazards and adverse consequences of accidental or unintended actions

 **Relevant features:**

--
+- Option to return to previous page of setup form to resolve mistakes
+- Confirmation and safeguard pop-up dialogues after passing in command and before in-app command response

 **Future Implementation:**

-- Confirmation popups after passing in command and before command response

 ### Low physical effort

-**Definition:** Used effectively and comfortably and with minimum fatigue
+Used effectively and comfortably and with minimum fatigue

+**Relevant features:**

+- Multiple options to complete tasks
+  - Avoids mandatory physical strain for simple actions
+  - Accommodates for individuals of different physical ability

+**Future Implementation:**

 ### Size and space for approach and use

-**Definition:** Appropriate size and space is provided for approach, reach, manipulation, and use regardless of the user's body size, posture, or mobility
+Appropriate size and space is provided for approach, reach, manipulation, and use regardless of the user's body size, posture, or mobility

+**Relevant features:**

+- Spaces between buttons and input fields follow Google's Material 2 guidelines

+**Future Implementation:**

 ## Audience